Eremotherium: Skull

 The skull of Eremotherium was large and massive, but lighter in build compared to Megatherium.
-A complete skull measured 65 cm in length and was up to 33 cm wide at the zygomatic arches.
-In the area of the back teeth it reached 19 cm in height.
+A complete skull measured 65 cm in length and was up to 33 cm wide at the zygomatic arches; at its highest, it reached 19 cm in height.
 The forehead line was clearly straight and not as wavy as in Megatherium.
 The nasal bone was shortened compared to the skull of Megatherium, giving it an overall truncated cone appearance.
 Further differences to Megatherium existed at the premaxillary bone: In Eremotherium this had an overall triangular shape and was only loosely connected to the upper jaw, whereas in Megatherium the premaxillary bone had a quadrangular shape, as well as a firm connection to the upper jaw.
 The occipital bone is semicircular in posterior view and sloped backwards in lateral view.
 The articular surfaces as the point of attachment of the cervical spine curved far outwards and were relatively larger than in tree sloths and numerous other ground sloths.
 The parietal bones had a far outward curved shape, which was partly caused by the large cranial cavity with a volume of 1600 cm³.
 The strong zygomatic arch was closed, unlike today's sloths, but like the latter it had a massive bony outgrowth pointing downwards and backwards from the anterior base of the arch.
 In addition, a third outgrowth protruded diagonally upwards.
 The downward pointing bony process was clearly steeper than in other sloths.
 The eye socket was shallow and small and slightly lower than in Megatherium or modern sloths.